HypeCheck

 Red Flags to Watch For

-• Most products contain synephrine in combination with caffeine and other stimulants, making it impossible to isolate bitter orange's effects or risks
+• Most cardiovascular and fat-oxidation studies used combination products, making it impossible to isolate bitter orange's specific contribution

 Research Sources